PaulEzennolim/Python-DSA-Foundations/README.md

 ## Project Overview

 This repository contains a series of Python exercises and notebooks organized into weekly themes.
 Each week addresses fundamental concepts in Data Structures and Algorithms (DSA), building up from basic structures to advanced problem-solving techniques.
+As well as this there are some great programs to try.

 ## Project Structure